Skip to Main Content

 An automatic credit limit increase can come as a surprise but for the most part, it should be a good one.
 Your credit score may improve thanks to having a lower credit utilization ratio.
 Plus, you’ll be able to charge more if you ever need to (you shouldn’t just because you can) and you can collect the cardholder rewards you otherwise miss out on when you pay in cash.

 If you’re struggling with overspending and think the new limit will just encourage more credit usage, you can call the issuer to request they reset your limit to its previous amount.
 Given the likely positive boost to your credit (and potential equal opposite reaction to closing it), it’s worth considering some other options first.
-For example, consider stashing away your credit card to make it harder to use on purchases you can’t afford.
+For example, consider freezing and stashing away your credit card to make it harder to use on purchases you can’t afford.

 To get ahead of automatic credit limit increases, give your credit card issuer a call and request it never increase your credit limit without your consent.
 Follow up on this conversation in writing so you have a written record of the agreement.